 Pioneer Elite VSX-LX105 – top model under $1000

 Next, consider the younger model from the Elite series.
 The Pioneer VSX-LX105 is a 7.2 channel model delivering up to 100W / 8 ohms per channel.
+You’ll pay up to $1000 for it, and it’s inferior to the leader of the selection, but it’s hard to call this receiver a budget receiver.

-And it also has most of the multichannel audio formats available, such as DTS: X, Dolby Atmos, Dolby Atmos Height Virtualization with the unique Dialog Enhancement advanced music features.
+VSX-LX105 has most of the multichannel audio formats available, such as DTS: X, Dolby Atmos, Dolby Atmos Height Virtualization with the unique Dialog Enhancement advanced music features.
 And for even more immersion, the unit features pre-outs to link it to an external, more powerful amplifier to create a 5.2.2-channel home theater system.

 For Internet connectivity, the Pioneer VSX-LX105 has standard Ethernet and dual-band Wi-Fi.
 However, the network section is not limited to this.
 In VSX-LX105, I found many great options aimed at broadcasting content – DTS Play-Fi, Flare Connect, Bluetooth, AirPlay2.
 Plus, it has integrated streaming services like Amazon Music, Spotify, TIDAL, and Deezer.

 I decided to start my test using presets.
 The first observation on this point is that filtering is quite limited, as is the cutoff frequency.
 There is no LFE adjustment.
 The last auto-calibration I got was a refocused sound stage, but no loss of scale.
 This affects the operation of all formats, all Dolby formats up to Atmos and all DTS formats up to IMAX Enhanced.
 And when watching the movie, I got an accurate reflection of the dialogues.
 As for surround effects, they are reflected in all directions.
 I felt at the center of the action.
 The LX105 effortlessly recreates a tangible ambiance without putting pressure on the surroundings.
+I won’t say that with this you don’t need to pay attention to more expensive models.
+Sure, the overall soundstage is simpler and flatter compared to the sound of the VSX-LX505, but for its category, it’s very good.

 I listened to the music in stereo, with no subwoofer or effects, to get an idea of its versatility between film and music.
 The LX105 creates a pleasing sound stage with stressed vocals and exciting depth.
 Bass hold can be more precise.